Michael F. Adams: Political work and Pepperdine, 1974–1988

-Adams' first career experience was in politics; he worked as a staffer for Howard Baker, the Senate minority leader, from 1974 to 1979.
+Adams's first career experience was in politics; he worked as a staffer for Howard Baker, the Senate minority leader, from 1974 to 1979.
 The last three years of his time working for Baker was as his chief of staff.
 Adams was the Republican nominee for Congress in Tennessee's 5th congressional district but lost the general election to the incumbent Democratic representative Bill Boner.
 From 1980 to 1982, Adams was a senior advisor to Lamar Alexander, then the governor of Tennessee, specifically as the deputy commissioner of economic and community development.

 Adams left Alexander's staff to accept a position as the vice president for university affairs at Pepperdine University.
 During this time, he was also a member of the Pepperdine faculty as a professor of political communication.